intel-retail/automated-vending/docs_src/automated-checkout-services/micro_services.md

 ## List of microservices

-- [Authentication](#authentication) - Service that takes a card ID number and returns authentication/authorization status for the card number.
+- [Authentication](#authentication-service) - Service that takes a card ID number and returns authentication/authorization status for the card number.
-- [Inventory](#inventory) - Service that manages changes to the Automated Checkout's inventory, including storing transactions in an audit log.
+- [Inventory](#inventory-service) - Service that manages changes to the Automated Checkout's inventory, including storing transactions in an audit log.
-- [Ledger](#ledger) - Service that stores customer financial transactions.
+- [Ledger](#ledger-service) - Service that stores customer financial transactions.

-## Authentication
+## Authentication service

-### Description
+### Authentication service description

 The `ms-authentication` microservice is a service that works with EdgeX to expose a REST API that takes a simple 10-digit string of digits (presumably corresponding to an RFID card) and responds with a valid or invalid authentication response, as well as the corresponding role for authenticated cards.

 This repository contains logic for working within the following schemas:

-* _Card/Cards_ - swiping a card is what allows the Automated Checkout automation to proceed with its workflow.
+- _Card/Cards_ - swiping a card is what allows the Automated Checkout automation to proceed with its workflow.
 A card can be associated with one of 3 roles:
-    * Consumer - a typical customer; is expected to open the vending machine door, remove an item, close the door and be charged accordingly
+  - Consumer - a typical customer; is expected to open the vending machine door, remove an item, close the door and be charged accordingly
-    * Stocker - a person that is authorized to re-stock the vending machine with new products
+  - Stocker - a person that is authorized to re-stock the vending machine with new products
-    * Maintainer - a person that is authorized to fix the software/hardware
+  - Maintainer - a person that is authorized to fix the software/hardware
-* _Account/Accounts_ - represents a bank account to charge.
+- _Account/Accounts_ - represents a bank account to charge.
 Multiple people can be associated with an account, such as a married couple
-* _Person/People_ - a person can carry multiple cards but is only associated with one account
+- _Person/People_ - a person can carry multiple cards but is only associated with one account

 The [`ds-card-reader`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/ds-card-reader) service is responsible for pushing card "swipe" events to the EdgeX framework, which will then feed into the [`as-vending`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending) microservice that then performs a REST HTTP API call to this microservice.
 The response is processed by the [`as-vending`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending) microservice and the workflow continues there.

-### APIs
+### Authentication service APIs

 ---